tychesbd/suvvidha/README.md

 2. Verify that all environment variables are correctly set
 3. Ensure your MongoDB connection string is correct and the database is accessible

+#### Memory Issues During Build

+If you see errors like `npm install` being killed during the build process, this is likely due to memory limitations on Render's free tier.
+The application has been configured to handle this by:

+- Setting `NODE_OPTIONS="--max_old_space_size=512"` to limit Node.js memory usage
+- Using `npm ci` instead of `npm install` for more efficient installation
+- Splitting the build process into smaller steps
+- Pruning development dependencies after build

+If you still encounter memory issues:

+1. Consider upgrading to a paid Render tier with more resources
+2. Try deploying the frontend and backend as separate services
+3. Reduce the size of your node_modules by removing unnecessary dependencies

 ### Local Development

 To run the application locally: